SlimeVR/SlimeVR-Docs-Site/src/diy/diy-strap-components.md

 # DIY Straps Components

-This page covers the components you need to build tracker straps.
+This page covers parts used to assemble DIY straps for both WiFi and Smol slime trackers.

-Component recommendations are based on testing and feedback from the SlimeVR community.
+Parts ratings are based testing and feedback from within the SlimeVR community.

 ## Table of Contents